 Temperatures should never exceed 85 degrees Fahrenheit (29 degrees Celsius) unless your crested gecko can retreat to a much cooler area in the terrarium.
 If they’re not able to do this, your crestie will suffer from overheating.

 Poison dart frogs are also native to tropical environments and can tolerate the same temperatures as crested geckos do.
 During the day, the temperature should be between 72° F (22° C) and 80 °F (27 °C).
 At night, the temperature can be lowered and range from 60 °F (16 °C) to 65° F (18 °C).

 Humidity needs of crested geckos

-Crested geckos are used to a humid environment and need the humidity to properly shed their skin and stay healthy.
+Crested geckos are used to a humid environment and need the humidity to shed their skin and stay healthy properly.
 However, they can’t tolerate a humidity that’s too high and may suffer health issues when kept in a terrarium with an average humidity above 80 percent.
 On average, the humidity of a crested gecko terrarium should range from 50 to 70 percent.

 Humidity needs of poison dart frogs

 Poison dart frogs are used to a very humid environment and need the humidity to stay hydrated and healthy.
-The humidity of the terrarium of poison dart frogs should range from 80 to 100 percent.
-Dart frogs can tolerate a humidity of 70 percent for a short period but it’s best to always keep the humidity above 80 percent to prevent dehydration.
+Therefore, the terrarium’s humidity of poison dart frogs should range from 80 to 100 percent.
+Dart frogs can tolerate a humidity of 70 percent for a short period, but it’s best always to keep the humidity above 80 percent to prevent dehydration.

 Diet: Crested Gecko vs Dart Frog